 “Do what you love and love what you do.”
 That’s the mantra, right?
 Don’t pick a profession that you can’t be dedicated to.
 Because once you commit yourself to it, you’ll have to give it all.
 But how much of an “all” are we talking about?
 What should be the limit for someone to be devoted to their job?
 We can safely assume that until your work doesn’t hurt anyone, it shouldn’t be much of a problem.

 Say the word “cult” and any sane person would be alarmed.
-People will either be frightened or curious, or appalled or, at best, uninterested.
+People will either be frightened or curious, appalled or, at best, uninterested.
 And they have a good reason for this.
 Cults have rarely done anything to inspire faith or goodwill.
-A cult member is pictured at best, a deluded or misled person, and at worst, a murderer.
+A cult member is pictured, at best, as a deluded or misled person and, at worst, a murderer.

 In this documentary, we get to know about the psychology behind joining, or even starting, cults, the rules that define them, and how the cult leaders recruit people.
 Over the course of four episodes, four crimes committed by various cults are brought under scrutiny.
 You can watch the series here.

 ‘The Imagineering Story’ is one of those gateways, and it takes you on a journey that will change your perspective about Disney.
 One of the best things that it is known for is its theme parks.
-Disneyland is on the bucket list of everyone, and a lot of work goes into turning it into a dream.
-This documentary follows a normal day in the life of the people working for Disney’s research and development wing, and how they come up with the creation and the construction of all the magical theme parks.
+Disneyland is on everyone’s bucket list, and a lot of work goes into turning it into a dream.
+This documentary follows a normal day in the life of the people working for Disney’s research and development wing and how they came up with the creation and construction of all the magical theme parks.
 Watch the series here.

-There was a time when people believed that Earth was the centre of the universe.
-But then, we found out about Sun’s gravity and the other planets around us, and the galaxies, and black holes and whatnot.
-Now, no one really knows where the centre of the universe is, because we don’t even know where the periphery of the universe is, if at all.
+There was a time when people believed that Earth was the center of the universe.
+But then, we found out about the Sun’s gravity and the other planets around us, and the galaxies, and black holes and whatnot.
+Now, no one really knows where the center of the universe is because we don’t even know where the periphery of the universe is, if at all.

-So, there is still a “is?
-Is not?” sort of situation about Earth’s status.
+So, there is still an “is?
+Is not?” sort of situation regarding Earth’s status.
 But move beyond this question, and there is so much more to discover.
-We have succeeded in sending unmanned missions to several planets in our solar system, which means we have substantial content to determine the history of our neighbours.
+We have succeeded in sending unmanned missions to several planets in our solar system, which means we have substantial content to determine the history of our neighbors.
 ‘The Planets’ takes you on that journey.
 You can catch the series here.

-Narrated by David Attenborough, ‘Our Planet’ is another grand documentary from the makers of ‘Planet Earth’, ‘Frozen Planet’ and ‘The Blue Planet’.
-Each episode of the series focuses on various habitats all over the world, and how they are been degraded and disrupted by the activities of humans.
+Narrated by David Attenborough, ‘Our Planet’ is another grand documentary from the makers of ‘Planet Earth,’ ‘Frozen Planet’ and ‘The Blue Planet.’
+Each episode of the series focuses on various habitats all over the world and how they have been degraded and disrupted by human activities.

-The stunning visuals give a glimpse of the majestic form of Nature, and the situation of the animals not just breaks our hearts, but also makes us hate ourselves as humans.
-The first nature documentary made by Netflix, this is one that you must watch if you want to understand how we are destroying our own planet.
+The stunning visuals give a glimpse of nature’s majestic form, and the situation of the animals not only breaks our hearts but also makes us hate ourselves as humans.
+The first nature documentary made by Netflix is one that you must watch if you want to understand how we are destroying our own planet.
 You can watch the series here.

 Michael Jackson- the king of pop, revered by fans, considered a legend in the music industry, known to be one of the most influential personalities in the world.
 He has inspired a number of artists, helped build careers, and was known for his philanthropic causes.
 However, his sparkling career didn’t come without blemishes.
 Several controversies came to light while he was alive, and the most prominent of them was sexual abuse.